 If for some reason you want to see what kind of code the Rust compiler generates,

-To try it out, create a new project with Cargo, called helloasm
+To try it out, create a new project with Cargo, called helloasm, and change to

 the directory: